-(1) Materials lower than alloy melting point, such as aluminum and its alloys, magnesium and its alloys, brass and bronze;
+(1) Materials with a melting point lower than that of alloys, such as aluminum and its alloys, magnesium and its alloys, brass, and bronze.

-(2) The workpiece is a slender shaft or a very thin plate without deformation;
+(2) The workpiece is a slender shaft or a very thin plate that must not deform.

-(3) The original design requirements of the workpiece are very high, and the metallographic structure is not allowed to change;
+(3) The original design requirements of the workpiece are very strict, and the metallographic structure cannot change.

-(5) Martensitic high chromium steel with chromium content>18%.
+(5) Martensitic high-chromium steel with a chromium content greater than 18%.

-(PS: High precision spray welding can be carried out for long shafts with an outer diameter of more than 28mm and a length of less than 8m)
+(Note: High-precision spray welding can be performed on long shafts with an outer diameter exceeding 28mm and a length of less than 8m.)

 Key points of spray welding process for iron castings